FranciscoVogt/Monitoring/README.md

 ./run.sh
 ```

-After the switch starts, goes to the monitorin server and run the scripts as expleined in [hostScripts](hostScrits/Readme.md)
+After the switch starts, goes to the monitorin server and run the scripts as explained in [hostScripts](hostScrits/Readme.md)